Medan North Sumatra, Indonesia Travel Guide

 Search for podcasts on Indonesian culture, food, or Sumatra regions.

 Specific guidebooks solely on Medan may be rare.
-Comprehensive guidebooks on Indonesia or Sumatra (e.g., Lp, A Popular series of travel guidebooks) include detailed sections.
+Comprehensive guidebooks on Indonesia or Sumatra (e.g., Lonely Planet, A Popular series of travel guidebooks) include detailed sections.

 "Indonesia, Etc.: Exploring the Improbable Nation" by Elizabeth Pisani.
 "The Sumatran: A Novel" by Richard Paul Evans for a sense of place.

 Local English-language newspapers (when obtainable) for current events and entertainment.
-Free local tourism brochures at airports or hotels.
+Free local tourism brochures in airports or hotels.

 Ensure your passport is valid and your visa is secured well in advance.

-Pack climate-appropriate clothing, essential documents, and a basic first-aid kit.
+Pack climate-appropriate-appropriate clothing, essential documents, and a basic first-aid kit.

 Have offline maps and essential install appsed for smooth navigation.